Frequently asked questions

 The legislation in Finland does not set any fixed minimum m2 for a school or a classroom.
 However, the average size of a cross-area in a Finnish school per one student is 14 m2 and per admin person 20 m2 .
 Our network of Finnish architect companies that are specialized in Finnish school building requirements can help you to design the school of your dreams.
 Read more about the Polar School concept here.

 What is the student-teacher ratio in Finland?

 There is a limited amount of homework, but in general, the workload is much lighter than in other countries.
-Polar Partners’ school concept highly emphasizes student centered, active learning methods, which take into account that learning happens both inside and outside school in academic and non-academic activities.
+Polar Partners’ school concept highly emphasizes student-centered, active learning methods, which take into account that learning happens both inside and outside the school in academic and non-academic activities.
 You can read more about Finnish education here.

 Are there tests or national evaluations in Finnish schools?